robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-2-ect-video.md

 All of this may take time to get right, and you may need to revisit routines across the year, but it is time and energy that is well worth investing in.
 Great classroom routines help to create a space where all pupils can learn.

-### Presenter exemplification framingA key routine that teachers might want
+### Presenter exemplification framing

-to think about is how their pupils will enter their classroom.
+A key routine that teachers might want to think about is how their pupils will enter their classroom.
 In a moment, we are going to look at an entry routine.
-As you watch, pay particular attention to the
+As you watch, pay particular attention to the following:
-following:

 - Explicitly teaching routine and behavioural expectations
 - Positive reinforcement